scgavin1219/stock_z/README.md

 <h2>Background</h2>
 <p>StockZ is a full stack clone of the e-commerce site called stockX.
 The site was
-built usy a Ruby on Rails backend, a PostgreSQL database, and a JavaScript React/REdux frontend.
+built usy a Ruby on Rails backend, a PostgreSQL database, and a JavaScript React/REdux frontend.</p>

-On stockZ, users that are signed in are able to add, update, and remove items from their shopping cart.
+<p>On stockZ, users that are signed in are able to add, update, and remove items from their
+shopping cart.</p>
 <iframe src="https://giphy.com/embed/vGDEdzPUH3vb41gFlw" width="480" height="364" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/vGDEdzPUH3vb41gFlw">via GIPHY</a></p>

-Users can also create, update and delete reviews that they made.
+<p>Users can also create, update and delete reviews that they made.</p>
 <iframe src="https://giphy.com/embed/jvGB0ZFjrL6gTLQBll" width="480" height="364" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/jvGB0ZFjrL6gTLQBll">via GIPHY</a></p>

-Users can favorite items and those favorites can be deleted.
+<p>Users can favorite items and those favorites can be deleted.</p>
 <iframe src="https://giphy.com/embed/dvO5v4AozOhgbFivcK" width="480" height="364" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/dvO5v4AozOhgbFivcK">via GIPHY</a></p>

-Users of the site can also search based on name, description, or category of the listings.
+<p>Users of the site can also search based on name, description, or category of the listings.</p>
 <iframe src="https://giphy.com/embed/vGDEdzPUH3vb41gFlw" width="480" height="364" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/vGDEdzPUH3vb41gFlw">via GIPHY</a></p>

 <h2>Technologies</h2>